getify/h5ive-DEPRECATED/README.md

 A collection of thin facade APIs wrapped around HTML5 JavaScript features.
 The goal is to provide a simple layer of abstraction on top of the native APIs, to insulate you the developer (and more importantly, your production code!) from potential inconsistencies, bugs, and even specification changes.

 Want more information about the motivations behind this project?
-Check out this slide-deck: https://speakerdeck.com/u/getify/p/stop-using-native-html5 (video will be posted from this talk as soon as it's available).
-Also, [Nicholas Zakas](http://twitter.com/slicknet) wrote a fantastic article: [The Problem with Native JavaScript APIs](http://oreillynet.com/oreilly/javascript/radarreports/native-javascript-apis.csp), which was my inspiration for the h5ive project.
+[Nicholas Zakas](http://twitter.com/slicknet) wrote a fantastic article: [The Problem with Native JavaScript APIs](http://oreillynet.com/oreilly/javascript/radarreports/native-javascript-apis.csp), which was my inspiration for the h5ive project.
+Also, check out my slide-deck for [Stop Using Native HTML](https://speakerdeck.com/u/getify/p/stop-using-native-html5-v2) (video will be posted from this talk ASAP).

 This is **not** a "HTML5 shim|v" for semantic tags.
 It is **not** a library or framework.
 It is **not** a polyfill for older browsers.
 It is **not** a replacement for Modernizr (though it *will* have basic feature tests for the APIs it wraps).